-I have the good fortune of having a best friend who lives in Utah.
-Most of the time, I wish she lived in Nashville near me but then I wouldn’t have had such an awesome guide to show me around Moab, Utah!
-I have to tell you that I packed a suitcase full of layers because I was afraid I would freeze to death in Utah in November but we had really beautiful weather.
-It was cold but very bearable in just jeans, a long sleeve shirt, and a coat.
-Sometimes, I even took my coat off!
-The hike to the Delicate Arch in Arches National Park was really awesome and made me feel alive in ways that I hadn’t felt in some time.
+My best friend lives in Utah.
+I visited her recently and she showed me around Moab, Utah.
+I packed a suitcase full of layers because I was afraid I would freeze to death in Utah in November.
+However, we had really beautiful weather.
+It was cold but very bearable in just jeans, a long sleeve shirt, and sometimes a coat.
+The hike to the Delicate Arch in Arches National Park made me feel alive in ways that I hadn’t felt in some time.
 It was just mind blowing visually.
 It felt a bit like being warped through time and space to find myself in such unfamiliar landscape, in the middle of nowhere.
 At times, I felt like I had been swallowed up by nature.
 I know that all sounds a little melodramatic but it was really fantastic and I don’t even think I can express properly how and why.

 First, we stopped at the Arches National Park visitor center which gives you a little history and ecology run down and, of course, offers a gift shop so you can bring souvenirs to the family you didn’t bring with you and maybe a little something for yourself!